Table of Contents

 2. Don’t Play Along

-The only effective strategy in dealing with an ex playing mind games is to refrain from participating in their game.
+The only effective strategy for dealing with an ex playing mind games is to refrain from participating in their game.

 Here’s how and why: